Ellen Auerbach

-Ellen (Rosenberg) Auerbach (May 20, 1906 – July 30, 2004) was a German-born American photographer who is best remembered for her innovative artwork for the ringl+pit studio in Berlin during the Weimar Republic.
+Ellen Auerbach (May 20, 1906 – July 30, 2004) was a German-born American photographer who is best remembered for her innovative artwork for the ringl+pit studio in Berlin during the Weimar Republic.

 Early life

 Auerbach (born Ellen Rosenberg) was born May 20, 1906, in Karlsruhe, Germany.
 She was born to a liberal Jewish family, and was the daughter of Max Rosenberg and Melanie Gutmann.
 Her father was a successful businessman while her mother looked after the family.

 Rosenberg took no interest in the family business, so her parents allowed her to study, but provided little financial support or encouragement.
 Between 1924 and 1927, Auerbach studied art at the Badische Landeskunstschule in Karlsruhe.
 Her professors were Paul Speck and Karl Hubbuch.

 In 1928 she went to the Academy of Art (Am Weissenhof) in Stuttgart to continue her studies.
 Whilst at the academy she carved a bust of her uncle; he gave her a 9 x 12 cm camera to get "the angles right".
 This first experience led her to pursue photography as a way of earning a living.